Solar Connect T&Cs

 Audit means Our right to attend at a Property for the purpose of inspecting the Works to ensure compliance with these terms and conditions and includes Our right to have a third party contractor attend at the Property to inspect and carry out maintenance/changes to the Future Grid Equipment (which will be at Our expense other than where there is a breach of the Home Owner’s obligations under these Terms and Conditions).

-Future Grid Equipment means the hardware or software to be installed at the Property for the purposes of Your participation in the Trial, which comprises of a SwitchDin DropletTM and necessary cabling to allow the droplet to communicate with the compatible site inverter and VPP platform.
+Future Grid Equipment means the hardware or software to be installed or updated at the Property for the purposes of facilitating Your participation in the Trial.
+Requirements will vary depending on the characteristics of the Property, and further details are available on the website.

 Eligible Business or Business is a service provider that is suitably qualified to provide the Works (which we will decide at our discretion) and in particular, meets the following criteria: